chauff/cse1500-web-transcripts/Lecture-1.md

 ## HTTP headers dissected

-### Important header fields
+### Well-known header fields

-Many header fields exist, the most important ones (though to some extent this remains an arbitrary choice) are the following:
+More than fifty header fields exist, a number of well-known ones (though to some extent this remains an arbitrary choice) are the following:

 | Header field     | Description                                         |
 |------------------|-----------------------------------------------------|